hennhen/tt9/docs/info.md

 ## How it works

+Guess a pin that lights the LED

 Explain how your project works

 ## How to test

+Pick a pin and see if it lights up.

 Explain how to use your project

 ## External hardware

-List external hardware used in your project (e.g. PMOD, LED display, etc), if any
+List external hardware used in your project (e.g. PMOD, LED display, etc), if any None